Cegelec: Scientific Achievements

 International, large-scale scientific projects that Cegelec has been invited to work in include the two below:

 The first is their participation in the ITER fusion program starting in 2016, known as Fusion for Energy (F4E), in which they have been employed to design, produce, operate and maintain remote handling equipment to function within the fusion reactor.
-According to World Nuclear News, Fusion for Energy is the "world's largest experimental nuclear fusion facility," and is at the forefront of the scientific community in the field of fusion energy; Cegelec's involvement in the first Cask and Plus Remote Handling System (CPRHS) of this size is one of Cegelec's most globally renowned nuclear projects.
+According to World Nuclear News, Fusion for Energy is the "world's largest experimental nuclear fusion facility," and is doing work in the field of fusion energy; Cegelec's involvement in the first Cask and Plus Remote Handling System (CPRHS) of this size is one of Cegelec's most recognized nuclear projects.

 In 2017, they were contracted to by the Centre National d’Études Spatiales (CNES) to remodel and create cryogenic interfaces operating between Ariane 6 rocket launch systems and the ground systems in French Guiana.
 The CNES aimed to horizontally integrate the entire launcher system for the first time in the Ariane space programs history, tasking Latecoere Services (the lead contractor), Air Liquide and Cegelec to allow fuelling arms to operate efficiently within this system.